-The Altix UV 1000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 32 to 4,096 Intel processor cores as a cache-coherent single system image (SSI).
-The Altix UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent SSI.
+The SGI UV 1000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 32 to 2560 Intel processor cores, as a cache-coherent single system image (SSI).
+The SGI UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent SSI.
+The SGI UV 2000 series scales from 32 to 4,096 Intel processor cores, as a cache-coherent SSI.

-In both Altix UV series systems, there are two levels of NUMA: intranode managed by the QPI and internode managed through the HUB ASIC and NUMAlink 5.
+In both UV series systems, there are two levels of NUMA: intranode managed by the QPI and internode managed through the HUB ASIC and NUMAlink 5 or NUMAlink 6.
+This section covers the following topics: